-The Royal River Estuary, Cousins River Estuary, and Casco Bay provide diverse boating, fishing, paddling, birding and more.
-At low tide, narrow river channels and a crowded harbor require courtesies to other boaters.
+This segment of the Royal River Water Trail begins at the Yarmouth Town Landing and includes the Royal River Estuary and the Cousins River Estuary, where the rivers meet the Bay.
+These rivers, estuaries, and the bay provide diverse opportunities for boating, fishing, paddling, birding and exploring.
+At low tide narrow river channels and a crowded harbor require courtesies to other boaters.
 Casco Bay and its islands include many sand bars, clam flats, and quiet coves but also cold- water ocean experiences requiring attention to safety.

 - Yarmouth Town Landing: Boat access and overnight parking for a fee is available at Yarmouth Town Landing, off Bayview Street, in Yarmouth.